Dolinar receiver: Experimental example

 An experiment using principles from the Dolinar receiver has recently been performed.
 In this experiment, there are four possible input states instead of two, $\lbrace\mid\alpha\rangle,\mid i\alpha\rangle, \mid-\alpha\rangle, \mid -i\alpha\rangle\rbrace$, each $\frac{\pi}{2}$ out of phase with each other.
 Two bits of information is encoded into each state using a method known as quadrature phase-shift keying.
 While the four coherent input states, being only $\frac{\pi}{2}$ out of phase with each other and thus more crowded in phase space, are more difficult to distinguish from each other than binary coherent states, each input state can relay more information.
 Because there are more input states, there are more hypothesis to test, and there are four displacements to perform in order to try to displace the input state to vacuum.

 In this experiment, multiple copies of the input state are not sent to the receiver.
 In order to make multiple adaptive measurements, the input state is divided into ten copies, and each copy is displaced and measured in series.
 If no photons are detected after displacing a copy, the next displacement remains the same and another reading is taken with a detector.
 If a photon is detected, the next displacement may change to test a different hypothesis.
 However, a new hypothesis is not chosen at random.
 Rather, after a displacement and detection result, a deliberate decision is made on the new hypothesis given the total history of displacements and detection results using Bayesian inference.
 This ensures that each of the ten guesses are made as well as possible.

 This awareness of the history of detection results provides robustness against dark counts inherent in the feedback technique of the Dolinar receiver.
-If after three displacements no photons are detected but on the fourth a photon is counted, the results of Bayesian interference may suggest that the hypothesis is still correct and the displacement may not change.
+If after three displacements no photons are detected but on the fourth a photon is counted, the results of Bayesian inference may suggest that the hypothesis is still correct and the displacement may not change.
 If after a few more detection results no more photons are counted, it may be strongly inferred that the earlier photon count was the result of noise and that the hypothesis is still most likely correct.